 1. Molasses and Ginger Granola Bars

 These easy-to-make granola bars are soft, chewy and delicious.
-Unlike most of granola bars, which are sweetened with honey, these tasty bars call for a generous helping of molasses.
+Unlike most granola bars, which are sweetened with honey, these tasty bars call for a generous helping of molasses.
 Its luscious flavor pairs well with oats and dried fruit, making a uniquely yummy grab-and-go snack.

 2. Gingerbread Granola